CharlieDigital/chrlschn/src/content/blog/2024/merging-objects-in-google-cloud-storage-with-compose-and-csharp.md

 ## Summary

-- When working with large data ETL, it can be useful to "checkpoint" your output to reduce costs if something fails.
+- When working with large dataset ETL, it can be useful to "checkpoint" your output to reduce costs if something fails.
 - Google Cloud Storage offers a nifty feature called [object composition](https://cloud.google.com/storage/docs/composing-objects#storage_compose_object-csharp) for merging multiple objects into one
 - This feature has some limits, but ultimately provides a useful way to perform ETL steps with a "checkpoint" to reduce the cost of recovery.